 I’m summarizing my feelings below:

-Cost: It is the cheapest of the three, and there is usually a two weeks – a month (for me personally because I grow hair like my body has nothing else to do) till another waxing is needed.
+Cost: It is the cheapest of the three, and there are usually two weeks – a month (for me personally because I grow hair like my body has nothing else to do) till another waxing is needed.

 Pain: It hurt a lot, but I grimace through the pain and it’s short so I just get it over.
 It’s overwhelming and I do cry out in pain.

 Time: This one does take longer than waxing.
 Overtime to get permanent hair removal you have to go back for multiple sessions.

 Cost: There is quite a lot of upfront costs.
 For a single session, it is the most expensive out of the three.

 Effectiveness: It doesn’t seem to be the most effective for me.

 Pain: It’s in between the electrolysis and waxing.
 It’s also tough getting hair removed, I’ve gotten ingrown hair often.